-Within the PKI, A CA may summarily revoke certificates within its domain. it has issued.
-A written notice and brief explanation for the revocation shallmust subsequently be provided to the Subscriber.
-The RA can request the revocation of a subscriber's certificate on behalf of any authorized party as specified in the CPS.
-A subscriber may request that its own certificate be revoked.
-The human
+A CA may summarily revoke certificates it has issued.
+A written notice and brief explanation for the revocation must subsequently be provided to the Subscriber.

-A Subscriber or sponsor of a device eancertificates may request the revocation of the device's eertificate. their own certificates.
+A Subscriber or sponsor of device certificates may request revocation of their own certificates.

-The RA or other authorized agency officials may request the revocation as described in the CPS. of a Subscriber's certificate.
+The RA or other authorized agency officials may request the revocation of a Subscriber's certificate.

-The CA shallmust provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected private key compromise, certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to certificates.
-The CA shallmust publicly disclose the instructions through a readily accessible online means.
+The CA must provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected private key compromise, certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to certificates.
+The CA must publicly disclose the instructions through a readily accessible online means.